-Why Elon Musk is so rich
+Two economies.
+Two sets of rules.

 - Raise interest rates, modestly at first, and more aggressively over time.
 Yes, this would quite possibly puncture the stock market bubble, but that could well be a good thing.
 If people can no longer make fortunes simply by betting that stocks will go up and instead have to make more reasonable assessments of the underlying value of their investments, the market will become better at allocating capital.

 - Alternatively, accept much larger increases in inflation.
-As Thomas Piketty explained in Capital in the Twenty-First Century, inflation is one of the prime forces that decreases inequality, reducing the value of existing assets and, more importantly, for the poor, reducing the value of debt and the payments paid to service it.
+As Thomas Piketty explained in Capital in the Twenty-First Century, inflation is one of the prime forces that decreases inequality, reducing the value of existing assets and more importantly for the poor, reducing the value of debt and the payments paid to service it.

 - Target small business creation, hiring, and profitability in the operating economy rather than phantom valuation increases for stocks.